eco747/eXact/README.md

 ##### How does it works ?

-When needed, **eXact** call `onRender` to render the elements.
+When needed, **eXact** call `render` to render the elements.
 You can see that we have returned an object, with a simple array `items` inside.
 We just put AppBar constructor and BottomNavigationBar, it understand that he have to create these classes and render them.

 ##### What is the application title, how to change it, how to define buttons in the bottom bar ?
 We will do small changes to be able to access the AppBar datas.
 First we need a variable, in the App constructor, we will create it.